jay86cn/techui-toolkit/README.md

 - [ayin-color](https://github.com/ayin86)
 - [ayin-lessmixins](https://github.com/ayin86/ayin-lessmixins)

+Please send the screenshot of stars after lighting up and your github account name to ayin86cn@gmail.com to get a free license.

 -----

 **I wrote a more complex pure front-end license to protect the copyright of TechUI-Core.
 Based on TUI-TK, I implemented another license function with simpler logic.
 The main purpose is not to protect TUI-TK , but only for technical verification.**